KJ-Liao/Shoebill/README.md

 Once activated, all Shoebill scripts can be executed directly within this environment.

-### External external tools
+### Required external tools

+Shoebill relies on several external tools for structural and physicochemical feature extraction.

-This step will install all the dependencies required for running Shoebill.
-After installation, please place the corresponding executable or binary files into the bin/ directory to ensure correct path resolution during runtime.
+Please download and install the following tools, and place the corresponding executable or binary files into the bin/ directory to ensure correct path resolution during runtime.

- - Anaconda (if you have already install, just move on)
+ # - Anaconda (skip if already installed)

    Download Anaconda (64 bit) installer python3.x for linux : https://www.anaconda.com/distribution/#download-section